royalapplications/docs/src/r2022/royalts/reference/connections/rdp.md

 #### Session Takeover Warning
 When Session Takeover Warning is enabled, the client first checks for terminal sessions and warns the user if a session is already active with the same username.

+#### Use Redirection Server Name
+Gets and sets whether to use the redirection server name.

 #### Automatic Reconnect
 Specifies whether to enable the client to reconnect automatically to a session in the event of a network disconnection.
 If checked, enter the number of times to try to reconnect during automatic reconnection.